spatialos/gdk-for-unity/docs/content/gameobject/interact-spatialos-monobehaviours.md

 [//]: # (Doc of docs reference 5.2)
 [//]: # (TODO - tech writer review)
 <%(TOC)%>
-# How to interact with SpatialOS using MonoBehaviours
+# Readers and Writers: Lifecycle
 _This document relates to the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities)._

 Before reading this document, make sure you are familiar with